jspricke/ros-deb-builder-action/README.md

 Whitespace separated list of ROS package names not to be build.
 Note that you need to list downstream dependencies of skipped packages in addition.

+## `SKIP_CHECKOUT`

+Do not check out the repository.
+This allows you to manually construct a repos file or workspace.

 ## `GITHUB_TOKEN`

 Set to `${{ secrets.GITHUB_TOKEN }}` to deploy to a `$DEB_DISTRO-$ROS_DISTRO-$DEB_ARCH` branch in the same repo.